imLinguin/personal-website/content/blog/gog-linux-installers-news.md

 Script decompresses game files to `testdir/` in the current path
 you can get [the source here](https://gist.github.com/imLinguin/603c2d879c3db29eb8fff604216adfc4) you can do whatever you want with it

+## Summary

+With this method we can obtain whole metadata in a few requests `~500KB` and decide what files to request next.

+It's not only faster.
+But also saves a lot of space.
+With offline installers user has to have more than twice the space required by the game.

+Even if GOG doesn't want to support Linux platform entirely.
+That doesn't stop us from making GOG experience better on our own :)